napari/napari/docs/plugins/npe2_getting_started.md

     my-npy-reader = my_npy_reader:napari.yaml
 ```

-The plugin manifest file is specified relative to the submodule root path.
+The plugin manifest file is specified relative to the top level module path.
 For
 the example it will be loaded from:
 `<path/to/my-npy-reader>/my_npy_reader/src/my_npy_reader/napari.yaml`.